jdevstatic-tutorials/intro-to-text-based/README.md

 3. utilize the text-based using the VEX VR
 4. utilize their existing programming knowledge and skills for the text-based programming
-5. utilize the Coral Reef Cleanup Map through text-based programming
+5. utilize the Coral Reef Cleanup Map with the aim of finishing the mission using text-based programming

 ## Intro